matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 render as comments in :doc:`/gallery/lines_bars_and_markers/simple_plot`.

-Tutorials are made with the exact same mechanism, except they are longer, and typically have more than one comment block (i.e.
+Tutorials are made with the exact same mechanism, except they are longer, and typically have more than one comment block (i.e. :ref:`quick_start`).
-:doc:`/tutorials/introductory/quick_start`).
 The first comment block can be the same as the example above.
 Subsequent blocks of ReST text are delimited by the line ``# %%`` :

 .. code-block:: python